 - The Throw-In: Throwing in something small and inexpensive will really ramp up the customer experience.
 This could be as simple as a small package or container of your top selling sauce or rub for customers to take home with them.

 - First/last impressions: Enhance a customer’s experience with first and last impressions.
-They’re the most lasting impressions they have of your mobile food business, so don’t overlook them.
+They’re the most lasting impressions they have of your mobile food business.
+Don’t overlook them.

 - Follow Up: A personal email, tweet or Facebook mention go a long way.
-But it’s easy for follow-ups to slip through the cracks when something goes wrong, and that’s the most vital time to make an overture.
-The next time someone complains about a food product or the service they receive at your truck, reach out privately and personally to discuss the situation and work out a way you can make it up to them…such as a comp’d side dish on their next visit.
+But it’s easy for follow-ups to slip through the cracks when something goes wrong.
+That’s the most vital time to make an overture.
+The next time someone complains about an order or the service they receive, reach out privately and personally to discuss the situation and work out a way you can make it up to them…such as a comp’d side dish on their next visit.

-Food Truck differentiation tactics that set you apart should be always include having a signature menu item and providing fantastic service.
+Food truck differentiation tactics that set you apart should be always include having a signature menu item and providing fantastic service.
 The food truck differentiation tactics provided in this article can help you separate your food truck from the rest of the pack.
-These differences will increase your customer retention and keep your food truck’s service window full, every time you open it.
+These differences will increase your customer retention.
+And it will keep your food truck’s service window full, every time you open it.